myatmyintzuthin/AWS-SAA-Notes/Networking.md

 AWS reserved 5 IP addresses in each subnet for routing, DNS, network management, future use and network broadcast address.

-Internet gateway - to enable internet connectivity for VPC. virtual private gateway - connect AWS VPC to another private network.
+**Internet gateway** - to enable internet connectivity for VPC.
+**virtual private gateway** - connect AWS VPC to another private network.
 On the other side, you need to connect with customer gateway.
-Once the connection is done, establish an
+Once the connection is done, establish an encrypted VPN connection between the two sides.